- Learn how DevPod integrates with CKS to create development environments.

 - Namespace organization: Use the

-devpodnamespace to keep your DevPod environments organized - this is the default namespace for the Kubernetes provider in DevPod.
+devpodnamespace to keep your DevPod environments organized.
+This is the default namespace for the Kubernetes provider in DevPod.

-1. Install DevPod CLI
+Install the DevPod CLI

 Install the DevPod CLI on your Virtual Server by following the DevPod installation guide.
-The DevPod CLI should be installed and running on a Virtual Server that has access to your CKS cluster.2.
-Select a setup path
+The DevPod CLI must be installed and running on a Virtual Server that has access to your CKS cluster, because DevPod uses the localkubectl context to provision Pods.

-- Advanced setup with Docker: A development environment with Docker support, enabling containerized development
+- Advanced setup with Docker: A development environment with Docker support, enabling containerized development.

 Basic setup without Docker